alainncls/strava-segments-to-nfts/README.md

 ## To Do

 * ♻️ Extract `StravaService` in a dedicated module to be imported from `SegmentModule` an `ActivityModule`
-* ♻️ Extract `PictureService` and its 'Utils` in a dedicated module
 * ✨ Use the webapp's Strava token to make Strava API calls